ohauglend/UNHCR_Bot_detection/README.md

 •	Model code
 •	Implemented model

-The Dataset folder contains only data files and data documentation, which are results of various steps in the model training process.
+The Data folder contains only data files and data documentation, which are results of various steps in the model training process.

 The Model code folder contains all code relevant for generating the model.
 This constitutes anything from pre-processing to model evaluation with documentation.